akhil-indra/texas-real-estate-analysis/README.md

 ### Why this mattered to me

-This wasn’t just a class assignment.
-It taught me how to take raw, messy data and turn it into something that can answer a real-world question with confidence.
+This project was more than a class final, it taught me how to take raw, messy data and turn it into something that can answer a real world question with confidence.

 It forced me to think like a data analyst:
 - How do I clean and prep this data right?